v1tal303/emis-data-eng-assessment/README.md

 # Data Engineer - Technical Assessment

-This is a technical assessment solution to the task provided by EmisGroup for a Developer position.
+This is a technical assessment solution to the task provided by Emis Group for a Developer position.

 ## Brief task description